evergreen-innovations/dlc-documentation/docs/_interface/01_intro.md

 classes: wide
 ---

-The DLC Generator tool is geared towards marine energy design conditions.
-In essence, the tool is intended to help marine energy developers obtain design load conditions, including 1- and 50-year sea states.
+The Design Load Case (DLC) Generator tool supports the development of marine energy applications.
+The tool provides the data and the analysis to allow developers to obtain design load conditions, including 1- and 50-year sea states.
 These return periods are requirements according to [{{site.doc-name}}]({{site.doc-link}}).

 {% include gallery layout="half"%}

 ### The Tool

 1. Collects site data from over 7.9 million unique sources of modeled and measured data.
-2. Uses quality-controlled site data to quantify stochastic sea states through different validated and accepted statistical approaches.
+2. Uses quality-controlled site data to quantify stochastic sea states through validated and accepted statistical approaches.
-3. Generates surface elevation time series from the stochastic sea states for use in numerical modeling or wave tank testing.
+3. Generates irregular surface elevation time series data from spectral representations of a sea state for use in numerical modelling or wave tank testing.
 4. Performs extreme response analysis on the results of tank testing or numerical modeling to quantify extreme characteristics.